A short description

 Specification F5/33 called for a two-seater fighter with the main armament in a turret in the nose, this did not lead to any prototypes but it did push forward turret development.

 One of the designs tendered for F5/33 was the Boulton Paul P76.
-It featured the same turret as used in the Boulton Paul Overstrand bomber in the nose with a bank of 4 machine guns in the fuselage arranged to fire upwards at 45 degrees.
+It featured the same turret as used in the Boulton Paul Overstrand bomber in the nose with a bank of machine guns in the fuselage arranged to fire upwards at 45 degrees.
 Boulton Paul put forward two variants; the P76A powered by two 350hp Napier Rapier inline air-cooled engines (expected top speed 217 mph / 349 kph) and the larger P76B with two 700hp Bristol Pegasus Radial engines (expected top speed 247 mph / 397 kph).
-This illustration shows them tackling Focke Wulf FW42 bombers, a German "might-have-been" design of the same vintage.
+This illustration shows them tackling Focke Wulf FW42 bombers, a German "might-have-been" canard design of the same vintage.

-This led eventually to Spec 9/35 and the Boulton-Paul Defiant turret fighter ( Its slower naval counterpart the Blackburn Roc was covered by 15/37).
+This led eventually to Spec 9/35 and the Boulton Paul Defiant turret fighter (its slower naval counterpart the Blackburn Roc was covered by 15/37).
 There can be no doubt that no-allowance shooting was inherent in the design of the Defiant; for example, the gun turret of the Defiant could be locked into position and then fired by the Defiant pilot.²

 Specification F9/37 which led to the Gloster G39 prototype, which was designed to have 3 cannon in the fuselage behind the pilot firing upward at a no-allowance angle (12 degrees), and another two in the nose, also firing up at at the same angle.

 View of the first prototype Gloster G39 F9/37 fighter showing the bulged rear fuselage to accommodate the upward-firing armament of three 20mm cannons.
-There would also have been two 20mm cannon mounted under the nose, but also at an angle to fire upwards.
+There would also have been two 20mm cannon mounted in the nose, but also at an angle to fire upwards.
 This initial prototype was powered by a pair of air-cooled Bristol Taurus sleeve-valve engines of 1,050 horsepower and had a remarkable performance; being as fast as a Spitfire Mk I. The first prototype was never fitted with any armament.
 The second prototype was powered by two of the lower-powered liquid-cooled Rolls-Royce Peregrine engines with chin radiators and had a lower performance, but it was fitted with full armament.
 Photographs in Tony Buttler's book "British Experimental Combat Aircraft of World War II" show the armament fitted.
-By the time the Prototypes flew the rival Bristol Beaufighter was starting into production and to proceed with the G39 would have taken resources away from other vital projects.
+By the time the prototypes flew the rival Bristol Beaufighter was starting into production and to proceed with the G39 would have taken resources away from other vital projects.
 A follow-up design with two Merlin engines called "The Reaper" was also cancelled, the design staff at Gloster concentrating on what was to become the Meteor twin-jet fighter and its single-engined stable-mate the "Ace".

 Side view of the Gloster F9/37 showing the alignment of the cannons.
 Two were in the nose and three amidship.